EarthScope/ispaq/README.md

 dataselect command line tool available at [https://github.com/iris-edu/dataselect](https://github.com/iris-edu/dataselect).
 Follow the [releases](https://github.com/iris-edu/dataselect/releases) link in the README to download the latest version of the source code.
-The following example reads the input miniSEED files, prunes the data to the sample level (removes overlaps), splits the records on day boundaries, and writes to files named network.station.location.channel.year.julianday.quality.
+The following example reads the input miniSEED files, splits the records on day boundaries, and writes to files named network.station.location.channel.year.julianday.quality.

-Example: `dataselect -Ps -Sd -A %n.%s.%l.%c.%Y.%j.%q inputfiles`
+Example: `dataselect -Sd -A %n.%s.%l.%c.%Y.%j.%q inputfiles`

-Note: If you decide to prune your data using dataselect and it contains leap seconds ([Leap Second List](https://www.ietf.org/timezones/data/leap-seconds.list)), please read the section titled "Leap Second List File" in the dataselect documentation.
+Note: If you decide to prune your data (remove overlaps) using `dataselect -Ps` and it contains leap seconds ([Leap Second List](https://www.ietf.org/timezones/data/leap-seconds.list)), please read the section titled "Leap Second List File" in the dataselect documentation.

 ### Updating CRAN packages